Using the Menlo Security Isolation Platform

 Changes You’ll Notice

-- On Windows devices, a new icon appears in your system tray, the Menlo Security Client (MSC).
+• On Windows devices, a new icon appears in your system tray, the Menlo Security Client (MSC).

-- When you are on the Pima Trusted Network, the icon appears dimmed and disconnected.
-This is expected behavior; you are still protected.
+• When you are on the Pima Trusted Network, the icon appears dimmed and a Disconnected tooltip appears if you point to the icon.
+This is expected behavior; you are still protected.A screenshot of the Windows system tray displaying the Menlo security client icon dimmed.
+Above it is the tooltip that reads Disconnected.

-- Document Downloads: The most noticeable change is when you download documents.
+• Document Downloads: The most noticeable change is when you download documents.
 Menlo first scans the document for threats.
 After the scan, a safe preview of the document opens in your browser.
 You can then choose to download a safe PDF version or the original file.

-- Menlo scanning the document before downloading.
+• Menlo scans the document before downloading.

 Need Additional Assistance?